 International cooperation ensures the free flow of expertise – the lifeblood of global academia – and thus underpins academic and scientific progress.
 TAU already has hundreds of informal, scientist-to-scientist collaborations, but seeks to establish larger, more formalized and long-term joint research initiatives and centers.

 Target: At least one more joint research program with a prominent international university at 15 TAU schools within 5 years.

-$100,000 per year and up Joint Research Projects with Universities Abroad: Donors may enjoy the opportunity to launch programs connecting TAU researchers with their own alma maters/home institutions.
-Multimillion dollar joint centers of this kind are being funded by donors at TAU today in smart cities, bioinformatics and brain studies.
+Joint Research Projects with Universities Abroad: Donors may enjoy the opportunity to launch programs connecting TAU researchers with their own alma maters/home institutions.
+Multimillion-dollar joint centers of this kind are being funded by donors at TAU today in smart cities, bioinformatics and brain studies.

 Chair for Visiting Scholars: A vital means of bringing prominent researchers to TAU to teach students and build new academic relationships.
 TAU’s target is 45 more visiting faculty annually by 2024.